 ‘The Hours’ Wins Pulitzer

-NEW YORK (AP) _ Michael Cunningham won the 1999 Pulitzer Prize for fiction on Monday for his book ``The Hours.″
+NEW YORK (AP) _ Michael Cunningham won the 1999 Pulitzer Prize for fiction on Monday for his novel ``The Hours,″ while Margaret Edson won the drama award for her play ``Wit.″

 The poetry prize was given to Mark Strand for ``Blizzard of One.″